Key Takeaways

 Your goal should be to maintain a rhythm where your inhalation and exhalation are equal in length.
 This balanced breathing pattern helps the body adapt to the cold, efficiently delivering oxygen to tissues while reducing tension and discomfort.

-Directing your attention to releasing tension with each breath allows your body to adapt to the best cold plunge tubs more comfortably.
+Directing your attention to releasing tension with each breath allows your body to adapt to the cold plunge tub more comfortably.
 This method is helpful for individuals who struggle with involuntary shivering or muscle stiffness during immersion.

 Post-Plunge Breathing and Recovery